vmedv/Benchmark-v700-performance-prediction/README.md

 Now set the ThreadLoop class to Parameters with the number of threads with this load.

 Also, as the third parameter, you can specify the cores to which threads should bind (-1 without binding).
-In our case, the first two threads will not be bound to any core, the 3-th and 4-th threads will bound to fisrt core, the 5-th thread will bound to second core, and so on (The first CPU on the system corresponds to a cpu value of 0, the next CPU corresponds to a cpu value of 1, and so on.).
+In our case, the first two threads will not be bound to any core, the 3-th and 4-th threads will bound to the fisrt core, the 5-th thread will bound to the second core, and so on (The first CPU on the system corresponds to a cpu value of 0, the next CPU corresponds to a cpu value of 1, and so on.).
 ```c++
     test->addThreadLoopBuilder(